jpwhite4/xdmod-supremm/8.0/supremm-configuration.md

 ### supremm_resources.json

-Defines all of the resources that have SUPReMM data that will be ingested and displayed in XDMoD.
+Defines all of the resources that have Job Performance data that will be ingested and displayed in XDMoD.
 Each object in the array represents the configuration for a single resource.
 All resources listed in this file must also have entries in the `resources.json` and `resource_specs.json` main configuration files